zevv/duc/doc/duc.md

     exclude files matching ARG

   * `-H`, `--check-hard-links`:
-    count hard links only once. if two or more hard links point to the same file, only one of the hard links is displayed and counted.
+    count hard links only once. if two or more hard links point to the same file, only one of the hard links is displayed and counted

   * `-f`, `--force`: